-This is a something which is bothering me ever since I have embraced motherhood.
+This is something which is bothering me ever since I have embraced motherhood.

-It is not a mere question; its a feeling – sometimes even a guilt.
+It is not a mere question; it is a feeling – sometimes even a guilt.
 And this feeling becomes more intense and thought provoking if you are also working.

 (I won’t call myself a working-mom; because a mother is 24/7 working anyway.)

 So, I ask myself every morning when I leave for work and every night when I watch him asleep.
 Am I a good mother?

 (You see, how life has changed over the years.
 Altogether a different set of questions to think about.)

 Do you remember how your heart sank a little when mom and dad saw you off first time at kindergarten?
 I guess for most of us (who have not been to day cares) it is the first time our parents leave us on our own – out there with people we do not know at all.
 My heart even used to sink in the university days – every time when I left home and traveled another city for studies.